Updated: Jun 30

-Another Spanish startup very aware of how our brain effects our wellbeing is Psious.
+Another Spanish startup, very aware of how our brain affects our wellbeing, is Psious.

 With VR technology, through virtual exposure therapy, they aim to treat anxiety disorders and phobias such as fear of flying, Acrophobia, Claustrophobia and Agoraphobia.
 I have always been a afraid of heights (Acrophobia) so I looked at this demo to get an idea:

 Two Spanish startups have received international limelight for their solutions in the Robotic exoskeleton market.
 According to BIS Research analysis, the global wearable robotic exoskeleton market generated $127.4 million in 2017 and is estimated to grow at a CAGR of 43.48% during 2018-2028.